-E. Transmission Ratings and Constraint Limits
+D. Transmission Ratings and Constraint Limits

 For most transmission constraints, the ability to flow power through the facility is related to the heat caused by the power flow.
-When ambient temperatures are cooler than the typical assumptions used for rating the facilities, additional power flows can be accommodated.
-Therefore, if transmission owners develop and submit Ambient Adjusted Ratings (AARs) for temperature, they would allow MISO to operate to higher transmission limits and achieve substantial production costs savings.
-Most transmission owners do not currently provide AARs.
+When ambient temperatures are cooler than the typical

 For contingency constraints, ratings should correspond to the short-term emergency rating level (i.e., the flow level that the monitored facility could reliably accommodate in the short term if the contingency occurs).
-Most transmission owners provide MISO with both normal and emergency limits as called for under the Transmission Owner's Agreement.
-However, we have identified some transmission owners that provide only normal ratings for most facilities.
+Most transmission owners provide MISO with both normal and emergency limits as called for under the Transmission Owner's Agreement.23 However, we have identified some transmission owners that provide only normal ratings for most facilities.